Fractal and Regular Geometry of Deep Neural Networks: Proof of : fractal class

+for some $s\geq 0$, then $\dH(F)\geq s$. \end{theorem} \begin{remark} The proof of the previous theorem is given only for subsets of $\R^n$.
+In the following we use this theorem also for $F\subseteq \S^d \times \R$, using the fact that the geodesic distance on $\S^d$ and the restriction on $\S^d$ of the Euclidian metric are equivalent.
+Furthermore, since for two metric spaces $(X,d_X)$ and $(Y,d_Y)$ the metrics

-The following proposition generalizes to Borel subsets of $\S^d \times \R$ the result proved for Borel subsets of $\R^2$ in~\cite{falconer2013fractal}, Proposition 7.9.
+are equivalent, we will from now on use $d_\infty$ on product spaces unless specified otherwise. \end{remark} The following proposition generalizes to Borel subsets of $\S^d \times \R$ the result proved for Borel subsets of $\R^2$ in~\cite{falconer2013fractal}, Proposition 7.9.
 The proof follows the one presented in~\cite{falconer2013fractal}, with slight modifications.
-Once this result is established, we obtain \Cref{cor_updim} in the same way as in~\cite{falconer2013fractal}, Corollary 7.10. \begin{proposition}Let $F$ be a Borel subset of $ \S^d\times \R$.
-Then, for every $1\leq s \leq d+1$ we have
+Once this result is established, we obtain \Cref{cor_updim} in the same way as in~\cite{falconer2013fractal}, Corollary 7.10.